MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOContentSecurityPolicy.md

 ## DESCRIPTION

-Removes all entries associated with the given url from the Content Security Policy configuration.
+Removes all entries associated with the given url from the **Content Security Policy** configuration.
-In multi-geo environments Content Security Policy entries are unique to each geo.
+In multi-geo environments, **Content Security Policy** entries are unique to each geo.

 ## PARAMETERS

 ### -Url

-Url of the Content Security Policy entries to be removed.
+Url of the **Content Security Policy** entries to be removed.

 ```yaml
 Type: String